locationtech/geomesa/docs/user/convert/delimited_text.rst

 In addition, GeoMesa supports custom quote, escape and delimiter characters, which can be used to modify the base format.
 These can be specified through ``options.quote``, ``options.escape`` and ``options.delimiter``.
+Quotes and escapes can be disabled by setting the option to an empty string.

 If the input files have header lines, they can be skipped over by specifying a number of lines to skip using ``options.skip-lines``, e.g. ``options.skip-lines = 1``.